LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 This results in inaccurate information being presented to the user as they are hearing a combination of 2 statistics which could be misleading and therefore, alters the meaning of the text.

-As the stats are both regulatory and help users in making informed decisions, it's absolutely vital that they are communicated to screen reader users in a comparable way and the current implementation is likely both incredibly confusing and frustrating for screen reader users as the sequence or meaning is different than what is supplied visually.
+As the stats are both mandatory and help users in making informed decisions, it's absolutely vital that they are communicated to screen reader users in a comparable way and the current implementation is likely both incredibly confusing and frustrating for screen reader users as the sequence or meaning is different than what is supplied visually.

 This would not be remedied by a pause button, as the sequence or meaning would still be incorrect.
 Consider a screen reader user entering the frame, they discover the first item, which I previously recommended to be a pause button.
 They pause the slides and then proceed to listen to the text, where they will hear a full statistic, but then what about the next statistic? the user would need to move back to the pause button and click it again to play the transition, they'd move into the slide to read the statistic, only the transition occurs and they are either ejected or hear a mismatch of 2 slides.